 Consideration #4: How Much to Convert and When

+Making sure that you're not unintentionally pushed into a higher tax bracket is a key consideration when performing a Roth conversion.
 If you’re on the cusp of a higher tax bracket, but still want to do a Roth conversion, you do have the option to convert a portion at a time.
 By spreading the conversion across several years (as opposed to one lump sum), you can lower your yearly tax obligation.

 How to Make a Roth Conversion

-- Rollover: You are given the funds and must put the funds into a Roth IRA account within 60 days.
+- Rollover: You are given the funds and must put the funds into a Roth account within 60 days.